Xilinx/Vitis-Tutorials/Developer_Contributed/03-HLS_Code_Optimization/README.md

 ## Introduction

-This tutorial explains how to properly optimize C/C++ code, suitable for DSP designs and algorithms, in order to get the maximum performance in term of **lowest latency with maximum throughput** with the Vitis HLS design flow.
+This tutorial explains how to properly optimize C/C++ code suitable for DSP designs and algorithms to get the maximum performance in terms of **lowest latency with maximum throughput** with the AMD  Vitis HLS&trade; design flow.

-You will also see how to create an embedded system running on either [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) or [VCK190](https://www.xilinx.com/products/boards-and-kits/vck190.html) embedded boards which includes one of the IP cores (acknowledged as "kernel") designed with Vitis HLS, by applying the so called [Vitis Acceleration Flow](https://www.xilinx.com/support/documentation-navigation/design-hubs/dh0088-vitis-acceleration.html) with either makefile- or GUI-based flow.
+You will also see how to create an embedded system running on either [ZCU102](https://www.xilinx.com/products/boards-and-kits/ek-u1-zcu102-g.html) or [VCK190](https://www.xilinx.com/products/boards-and-kits/vck190.html) embedded board, which includes one of the IP cores (acknowledged as "kernel") designed with Vitis HLS, by applying the so called [Vitis Acceleration Flow](https://www.xilinx.com/support/documentation-navigation/design-hubs/dh0088-vitis-acceleration.html) with either makefile- or GUI-based flow.

 Within a "simplified" HLS terminology:

-- **latency** is the amount of clock cycles estimated by the Vitis HLS scheduler among the first input and the last output of a certain function,
+- **Latency** is the amount of clock cycles estimated by the Vitis HLS scheduler among the first input and the last output of a certain function.
-- **Initialization_Interval** (shortly **II**) is the amount of clock cycles between two events (either two subsequent calls to the same function or two following iterations in the same loop) and it is intimately related to the **throughput**, which is given by **Estimated_Clock_Frequency/Initialization_Interval**
+- **Initialization_Interval** (shortly **II**) is the amount of clock cycles between two events (either two subsequent calls to the same function or two following iterations in the same loop) and it is intimately related to the **throughput**, which is given by **Estimated_Clock_Frequency/Initialization_Interval**.

-In some cases, the maximum performance can be obtained just with Vitis HLS compiler directives without touching the code, in other cases this can require also some code change to "help" the compiler doing a better job.
-There is not a single solution that fits for all the possible applications, each application is a world in itself, but the examples here illustrated cover a large variety of cases seen in a lot of years of activity all around the world, as the most representative to illustrate "good" coding style for HLS.
+In some cases, the maximum performance can be obtained just with Vitis HLS compiler directives without touching the code.
+In other cases, this might also require some code change to "help" the compiler do a better job.
+There is not a single solution that fits for all possible applications as each application is a world in itself.
+But the examples illustrated here cover a large variety of cases seen in recent years across the globe, as the most representative to illustrate "good" coding style for HLS.

-In the following of this document, it is assumed you have named this tutorial repository ``03-HLS_Code_Optimization`` and placed it into a certain working directory ``${WRK_DIR}`` (for example, in my case: ``export WRK_DIR=/media/danieleb/DATA/2023.1/Vitis-Tutorials-2023.1/Developer_Contributed``).
+In the following document, it is assumed you have named this tutorial repository ``03-HLS_Code_Optimization`` and placed it in a certain working directory ``${WRK_DIR}`` (for example, in this case, ``export WRK_DIR=/media/danieleb/DATA/2023.1/Vitis-Tutorials-2023.1/Developer_Contributed``).

-Here is illustrated the organization of the folders tree of this tutorial:
+The organization of the folders tree of this tutorial is illustrated here:

 ```
 ${WRK_DIR}